-Presider’s Page for 23 March (Third Sunday of Lent)
+Presider’s Page for 7 December (Second Sunday of Advent A)

 Today, as we gather to listen to the Lenten call to repentance, we worship our God of kindness who, like a patient gardener, always gives people a second chance.